 Lower Lake is a very small town located in the state of California.
 With a population of 1,276 people and just one neighborhood, Lower Lake is the 725th largest community in California.

-Because occupations involving physical labor dominate the local economy, Lower Lake is generally considered to be a blue-collar town.
-36.97% of the Lower Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lower Lake is a blue-collar town, with 36.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lower Lake is a town of managers, construction workers and builders, and professionals.
 There are especially a lot of people living in Lower Lake who work in management occupations (19.43%), community and social services (18.01%), and maintenance occupations (14.22%).

 One of the benefits of Lower Lake is that there is very little traffic.
 The average commute to work is 18.80 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.